skyformat99/ubjsc/README.md

 and runs a short performance test.
 See ubjsc/src/ubjs_glue_*.{c,h} and ubjsc/test/test_main_glues.c for examples.

-For now, previous linkage to ptrie library is retained via ubjs-glue-dict-ptrie library, and right now it lies in same repository.
+For now, previous linkage to ptrie library is retained via ubjs-glue-dict-ptrie library, and right now it resides in same repository.
-To use this glue, you need to explicitely link to the library and pass the factory to library builder.
+To use this glue, you need to explicitly link to the library and pass the factory to library builder.
 Temporarily ubjspy also embeds ptrie glue.
 The plan is to move ptrie glue to separate repository.